space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 * Radium, Uranium, and Liquid Plasma will not trigger a mutation, but instead randomly strengthen or weaken the symptoms of the virus by one level for each type of reagent applied to the virus in it's respective container.
 * Spacacillin can be used to "stabilize" the virus, and then later be used to intentionally infect people without the virus that the original sample was taken from.
 A Spacacillin modified virus would block the original virus from transferring to the patient as an alternative to a vaccine, as a form of inoculation instead but still subject the patient to the symptoms of the virus.
 * Placing multiple virus samples together would work similarly to swabbing, and combine both viruses into one once the container is shaken with probability proportional to how volatile the viruses are, the most stable virus would be most likely to retain it's traits in the new virus.
+* Virology should start the round with some samples of current viruses in their department to get a head start.

 ## Homeopathic Treatment
 Per virus, each symptom associated with it will have a specific chem that can be administered to the patient in order to reduce or eliminate the effects of the disease.
 For example, coughing can be fixed with tricordazine for one specific virus, while another symptom of the same virus would need something like dylovene.
 Effectiveness of the treatment would depend on the severity of the system and a hidden modifier on each symptom as to how effective these treatments are.
 Treatments can make viral symptoms worse as well.